 Cooking and heating are the leading causes of home fires and fire injuries, and winter months are the peak time for fire-related deaths.
-With Fire Prevention Week Oct.
-3-9, 2021, it's the perfect time to review and practice fire safety.
+With Fire Prevention Week celebrating it's 100th anniversary (Oct.
+9-15, 2022), it's the perfect time to review and practice fire safety.

 Minimize Your Risks

 The good news: Deaths from home fires in the U.S. have trended downward since the 1970s, according to Injury Facts , but even one death from a preventable fire is too many.
 While fire doesn't discriminate by age, it is the third leading cause of death for children 1 to 14.

 When cooking, make fire safety a priority by keeping these tips in mind:

 - Be alert; if you are sleepy or have consumed alcohol, don’t use the oven or stovetop